Friday, November 9, 2012

 The Christian therefore must beware of those who fix their eyes on worldly "material" as, not only their source of joy and purpose, but also a suitable solution for all that ails society.
-The very idea of the economic system of communism was born out of this very perspective.
-The father of communism, Karl Marx, rejected God.
-He then set out to make things “fair” for those whom he saw as the down trodden masses.
-But he could only see them in a strictly material sense.
-That a child with lots of toys and a full stomach might not be as wholly well off as one with barely anything except two loving parents, who are raising their child with an eternal purpose and destiny, is lost on a materialist like Marx.
+The basis of communism was born out of this very perspective.
+Marx rejected God.
+He then set out to make things “fair” for those he saw as the down-trodden masses.
+But he could only evaluate their condition on the basis of materialism.
+That a child with lots of toys and a full stomach might not be as well off as one with barely anything except two loving parents who are raising their child with an eternal purpose and destiny, is lost on a materialist like Marx.

 From the Christian perspective -- that is, from the perspective that takes into account eternity -- it is the hopelessness during this life that causes the Church to thrive.
 In the free market system, you see, no matter what the material circumstances of one's birth, there is hope of improving those circumstances.
 This hope, which focuses primarily on material gains in this life, can present strong competition for our interests and affections, and so therefore are a formidable distraction from a future eternal hope after death.
 The irony should not be missed that the system dreamed up by Karl Marx, who proclaimed that religion was the opiate of the masses, caused those who discovered Jesus in the midst of his hell to thrive, albeit not materially.

 There's no doubt that capitalism eases the pain of our existence through higher standards of living.
 It also causes disparate wealth distribution, which grates horribly on man's sin nature, his covetous inclinations and his sense of "fairness".
-In his affluence he will inevitable be drawn to a "fairer" distribution of the world's resources, because in his comfort based on those resources, they are everything, a sort of god in fact.
+In his affluence he will inevitable be drawn to what he feels is a "fairer" distribution of the world's resources because those resources begin to usurp eternal ideas and a spiritual understanding of our world.

 Affluence also wreaks havoc on our Christian walk.
 Acceptance and accommodation of evil becomes normal as worldly wealth finds itself in competition with our life in Christ.
 Our beliefs begin to die the death of a thousand compromises as our thinking increasingly conforms to this world.
 In the process we become less and less distinguishable from the world until one day we wake to find that our “Christian” bedfellows are not Christians at all, but rather Marxists dressed in sheep's clothing.
 We learn that these wolves have co-opted the Christian banner for anti-Christ causes based on social justice, which is just another way of saying "material justice".